TEMPORARY SKILLED SHORTAGE VISA (subclass 482)

 - identify the position, the sponsor and the proposed salary (or range);

 - be published twice on recruitment websites or in media (print or radio) or on the sponsor’s website

 The old “training benchmarks” were hard to administer and have been replaced a “Skilling Australians Fund” levy.
 The levy will come into force in the second half of 2018.
-The levy will be $8000 for a nomination relating to a temporary visa and $5000 for a nomination relating to a permanent visa.
+For businesses with turnover less than $10M, the levy will be $1,800 per year for a nomination relating to a temporary visa.

 Determining the AMSR